-You must arrive with a mess kit (plate/bowl, knife, fork, spoon, and cup; some past students have used plastic containers with lids, which can be multipurpose and hold your cutlery and sandwiches).
-You will be using these from day one.
+You must arrive with a mess kit (plate/bowl, knife, fork, spoon, and cup; some past students have used plastic containers with lids (ie "Tupperware"), which can be multipurpose and hold your cutlery and sandwiches and any leftovers when you cook at the backpackers).
+You will be using these from day one mostly at lunches where the sandwich is our main menu item.
 If you like to cook, bring your favorite recipe in case it may be added to the menu.